-Eastbourne has an estimated population of 101,700.
+Eastbourne has an estimated population of 101,700 per the 2021 census.
 Historically, it has attracted older people to come and live in the town.
-Compared to the region and nation, Eastbourne has a higher percentage of the population of pensionable age, 24.6% aged over 65 years old against a national average of 18.4%.
+Compared to the region and nation as a whole, Eastbourne has a higher percentage of the population of pensionable age, 24.6% aged over 65 years old against a national average of 18.4%.
 However, this is changing and although Eastbourne still provides an attractive location for retirement, the town has also experienced considerable housing and economic development that has attracted a younger age group, leading to an increasingly more balanced community.
 We now have 31.6% of our population below the age of 30.